Hero (Namie Amuro song): Reception

 "Hero" received positive reviews from music critics.
 A staff member at CD Journal was positive in their review, labelling the track "elegan[t]" and full of "passion".
 Similarly, staff editors at SBS PopAsia Australia commended the track by saying that it's a "driving tune that will get everyone excited and on their feet."
-Commercially, "Hero" was moderate success in Japan.
+Commercially, "Hero" was a moderate success in Japan.
 It debuted at number six on the Oricon Singles Chart, selling 28,879 units; it became her second non-album single after "Brighter Day" to miss the top five.
 By the end of July 2016, it was ranked at number 20 with the same unit sales from its first week.
 The following week, it fell to number 19 with 5,230 unit sold, one of Amuro's largest drops on the chart.
 However, in the wake of the 2016 Summer Olympics, it rose to number 15 and sold 6,163 units.

 The single fared better through digital outlets in Japan, peaking at the top spot on the Recochoku Ringtone Charts and Japan's iTunes Store chart.
 It debuted at number 44, number 48, and number six on the Japan Hot 100 chart, Radio Songs Chart, and Hot Singles Sales chart, all hosted by Billboard.
 The track entered the top ten in its second week for the first two charts, whilst it slipped to 19 on the latter.
 In the wake of the 2016 Summer Olympics, the single rose to number three, number two, and number 14 on all three charts respectively.
 The B-side track "Show Me What You've Got" reached number 95 on the Japan Hot 100 chart for a sole week.